Indecent Treatment of a Child

 or

-Choosing the best criminal defence lawyer in Qld
+Choosing the best criminal defence lawyer in Queensland

-A charge of indecent treatment of a child under the Criminal Code Act 1899 (Qld) is one of the most serious criminal offences in Queensland and can often result in a sentence of actual imprisonment.
+A charge of indecent treatment of a child under Section 210 Criminal Code Act 1899 (Qld) is a serious criminal offence in Queensland and can often result in a sentence of actual imprisonment.

-If you are charged with indecent treatment of a child, it is crucial to seek urgent legal advice from an experienced criminal defence lawyer.
+It is crucial to seek urgent legal advice from an experienced Brisbane indecent treatment lawyer.
 These cases are complex and may involve:

 Disputed evidence – where the facts are challenged by both sides